 Timing: Using Fiscal End-Year Dates to your Advantage

-Timing should play an important role in your negotiations both from the perspective of your company’s needs and resources, but also the software vendor’s fiscal obligations.
+Timing should play an important role in your negotiations both from the perspective of your company’s needs and resources and also the software vendor’s fiscal obligations.

 Rosenberger recommends the following timeline when you’re in the final year of your IBM contract: